It's Blue Ribbon time! 💙 Enter your creations in our Competitive Exhibits programs.🎨

 Set-Up & Teardown

 Vehicles will be allowed in the show area for unloading landscape materials and set-up on the dates listed in the timeline above.
-All basic construction and large plant material must be in place by noon on the day of the deadline.
+All basic construction and large plant material must be in place by Noon on the day before judging.
 Vehicles must be parked in designated areas and display access passes on dashboards.
-Vehicles without proper access passes will be subject to tow.
+Vehicles without proper access passes will be subject to towing.
 No exhibitor access on the day of judging.

 Maintenance

-Watering of entries during the Fair will be done by trained Garden Show staff per the watering schedule exhibitors provide prior to the Fair.
+Watering of entries during the Fair will be done by trained Garden Show staff per the watering schedule exhibitors provide before the Fair.
 This watering schedule form must be completed before Opening Day.
-Container plant maintenance throughout the entire Fair is critical and entries should be inspected often.
-Exhibits may be maintained on open Fair days between 6-9am (after which all vehicles must exit the Garden Show area) and on closed Fair days (any Monday or Tuesday between 6am-6pm).
-All vehicles must display a valid Garden Show exhibitor permit on dashboard or be subject to tow.
+Maintenance of plants in containers and landscapes throughout the entire Fair is critical, and entries should be inspected by the exhibitor often.
+Exhibits may be maintained on open Fair days between 6-9 am (after which all vehicles must exit the Garden Show area) and on closed Fair days (any Monday or Tuesday between 6 am-6 pm).
+All vehicles must display a valid Garden Show exhibitor permit on the dashboard or be subject to tow.
 Exhibitors must use their own tools and remove all equipment when finished with maintenance each day.
 Excessive watering that causes run-off into area drains may result in State-imposed fines.
-Any entry which is not maintained properly may be determined ineligible and have premiums withheld.
+Any entry that is not maintained properly may be determined ineligible and have premiums withheld.

 Fair Tickets